cometchat-pro/android-chat-uikit/README.md

 ## Troubleshooting

-- To read the full dcoumentation on UI Kit integration visit our [Documentation](https://prodocs.cometchat.com/docs/android-ui-kit)  .
+- To read the full documentation on UI Kit integration visit our [Documentation](https://prodocs.cometchat.com/docs/android-ui-kit)  .

 - Facing any issues while integrating or installing the UI Kit please <a href="https://app.cometchat.io/"> connect with us via real time support present in CometChat Dashboard.</a>.